-I said this many, many times during my time as an educator at Paignton Zoo, and I’ll say it again now: rhino horn does none of those things.
+I said this many, many times during my stint as an educator at my local zoo, and I’ll say it again now: rhino horn does none of those things.
 Laboratory tests have found no evidence whatsoever of the supposed medicinal properties of rhino horn.
-Since it is made from keratin, patients might as well just save themselves the time and expense by simply staying at home, chewing their fingernails or eating their haircut.
-Despite this, demand for rhino horn is still driving a thriving industry in poaching and placing continuous pressure on the world’s rhino population.
+Since it is made from keratin, patients might as well just save themselves the time and expense by simply staying at home, chewing their fingernails or eating their latest haircut.
+Despite this, demand for rhino horn is still driving a thriving industry in poaching and it is placing continuous pressure on the world’s rhino population.

 So, can anything be done to stop this level of poaching?
 ‘De-horning’ has been put forward as one option.
 It is thought that rhinos that have been tranquilised and had their horns surgically removed may no longer be appealing to poachers.
 But de-horning is stressful and traumatic, leaves the animals disfigured, and prevents them from finding food, fending off rivals, or defending themselves as effectively as they would otherwise normally be able to.
 And since rhino horn, being made of keratin, slowly grows back, this process will have to be repeated for every rhino every three or four years.